erikringsmuth/app-router/bower_components/app-router/README.md

 ```

 ## core-animated-pages

+> Experimental!
+The browser may slow to a crawl depending on which animations you use.

 Animate transitions using [core-animated-pages](https://www.polymer-project.org/docs/elements/core-elements.html#core-animated-pages).
 You have to load Polymer and `<core-animated-pages>` to use this feature.

 Include the `core-animated-pages` attribute on the `<app-router>` and define the `transitions` you want to use.